-For Law on Capital Market are expected some changes in relation to entities regulated by NCFM and on issues related to securities' transactions.
-One draft law introducing credit rating agencies (CRA) is pending approval in Parliament and would implement some provisions of Regulation (EU) No.1060/2009, and put CRA under the supervision of NCFM which would authorise the CRAs and regulate their activity; the draft law provides registration and regulatory fee that annually would be established by NCFM.
+For the Law on Capital Market - some changes are expected in relation to entities regulated by NCFM and on issues related to securities' transactions.
+The Law No. 97 of June 11, 2020 (in force from January 1, 2021), establishes the term of the credit rating agency (CRA), its attributions, mission, registration procedure and the control authority.
 The other draft law issued for public consultation would introduce the investing consultant that would have access on the capital market on NCFM's authorisation, would exclude the customary circulation of Moldovan depository receipt by accepting directly foreign securities for transactions and would regulate in a more detailed manner the listing process, application of sanctions by NCFM, licence issuance by NCFM to its supervised entities etc.